kaleidoForge/applied_ml_fpga/README.md

-# Applied ML and FPGA
+# Applied ML for FPGA

+Welcome to the **Applied Machine Learning for FPGA** repository.
+This project contains practical Jupyter notebooks, datasets, and code examples designed to demonstrate edge AI deployment workflows.

+The labs provided here focus on hardware-aware model optimization techniques—such as pruning, quantization, and knowledge distillation, specifically tailored for FPGA environments.
+This is a hands-on companion designed for educational purposes, allowing developers and researchers to execute complete end-to-end edge ML pipelines.

-# Getting Started
+## Getting Started

 ## 1. Clone the Repository